diegomejia/passwd-service/README.md

 Can be found here:
 https://nodejs.org/en/

-Then download the passwd-service folder
+Next clone or download the passwd-service project.
-To run local server (port 2000) open a terminal, go to passwd-service folder and run:
+To run the local server (port 2000) open a terminal, go to passwd-service folder and run:

 node index.js